dbeley/tuberank/README.md

 ### Tag / Lists
 - Better display of tags
-- Feature to delete a tag from a video
-- Feature to delete a tag when no video attached to it
 - Feature to reorder a list
-- Add ratings to each tag.
-When 0 -> tag is not displayed or is deleted

 ### Import function
 - Add channel batch import feature